 Environment at CMU

-Carnegie Mellon encourages our students faculty and staff to be a postive force for sustainable action in the campus community, in the region and beyond.
-Environment at CMU provides opportunities for staff to get involved in campus projects and initiatives, including Green Teams, environmental research centers, and sustainability events.
+Carnegie Mellon encourages our students faculty and staff to be a positive force for sustainable action in the campus community, in the region and beyond.
+Environment at CMU provides opportunities for staff to get involved in campus projects and initiatives, including the Scotty Goes Green program, environmental research centers, and sustainability events.